What to Expect on the Midterm Exam

 - The midterm exam will have two parts: a written part and a hands-on

 lab part.
-You'll have three hours and twenty minutes total to complete the exam.
+You’ll have one entire class period to complete the exam.

 - The Written Part will cover material

-that you've studied in Unit 1 through Unit 6.
+that you’ve studied in Unit 1 through Unit 5 (in other words, Chapters 1, 2, and 4 of the textbook).

 - All problems will